 There may be signs of decreased breathing caused by paralysis of the breathing muscles.

 There is no cure for GBS.
 Treatment is aimed at reducing symptoms, treating complications, and speeding up recovery.

 When symptoms are severe, treatment in the hospital will be needed.
-There, breathing support will likely be given.
+Breathing support will likely be given.

-Proper body positioning or a feeding tube may be used to prevent choking during feeding if the muscles used for swallowing are weak.
+Proper body positioning or a feeding tube to prevent choking during feeding, if the muscles used for swallowing are weak

-Physical therapy helps keep joints and muscles healthy.
+Physical therapy to help keep joints and muscles healthy

 - Breathing difficulty (respiratory failure)

 - Shortening of tissues in the joints (contractures) or other deformities

 - Blood clots (deep vein thrombosis) that form when the person with GBS is inactive or has to stay in bed